Keith-S-Thompson/random-passwords/README.md

 ### UPDATE, Thu 2014-04-10 :

-> A bug in `gen-passphrase` causes it to go into an infinite loop if the
-> number of selected words (words from the dictionary file consisting
-> entirely of lower case letters) exceeds 65536.
-I'll have an update
+A bug in `gen-passphrase` caused it to go into an infinite loop if the number of selected words (words from the dictionary file consisting entirely of lower case letters) exceeds 65536.
+I've patched the command to increase the upper bound to 16777216.
+I'll work on a more robust patch later.
+Please let me know if you run into any problems.
-> Real Soon Now.
+My thanks to the person who pointed this out (who may or may not wish to be identified).

+---

 `random-passwords` is released under GPL version 2 or later.
 See the header comments in `gen-passphrase` and `gen-password` and the file